ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/lse/intro.md

 ```bash
 sudo dmesg | grep LSE
 ```

 If LSE is present, the output from the command will look like:

 ```output
 [    0.001296] CPU features: detected: LSE atomic instructions
 ```

-Another way is to use the lscpu command to print the processor information:
+Another check is to use the lscpu command to print the processor information:

 ```bash
 lscpu
 ```

 Here is the output from running `lscpu` an AWS A1 instance:

 ```output